CrossRef/event-data-percolator/README.md

  - `ROBOTS_CACHE_REDIS_PORT` - Redis connection to store robots.txt cache.
 You may want to segregate this
  - `ROBOTS_CACHE_REDIS_HOST`
  - `ROBOTS_CACHE_REDIS_DB`
+ - `PROCESS_CONCURRENCY` - number of threads when processing.
+Default is 10.

 ## Demo